 Tips for meaningful communication

-We’ve put together a list of simple tips to help parents, carers, friends, colleagues and professionals to communicate with people with complex disabilities, in particular those with multi-sensory impairments.
+We’ve put together these simple tips to help parents, carers, friends, colleagues and professionals to communicate with people with complex disabilities, in particular those with multi-sensory impairments.

 We all communicate differently, and some of the specific methods for communicating with people with multi-sensory impairments, require specialist training and experience.

 But there’s no need to feel daunted.
 Follow these simple tips and you’ll discover it’s not so hard to connect with someone who communicates differently to you.
 In fact, many of the tips will make us all better at communicating!

 - A friendly smile goes a long way!

 - Sign hello in sign language – raise your right hand and wave it in an arc to the right.
 It’s a sign that’s easily understood.

 - Say hello to the person themselves – rather than the person with them, even if it’s their support worker or interpreter.